Fluent Math Logo X symbol

 • As a yearly refresher and review of multiplication facts to improve retention and automaticity.

 With a fast-paced curriculum, time is limited.
-While it is certainly possible to practice automaticity using manual methods, it can be challenging to manage individual practice with feedback and repetition of the right facts at the right time, especially for a whole class.
-Fortunately, this is a situation where digital tools excel.
+While it's certainly possible to practice automaticity using manual methods (e.g., flashcards), managing both individual practice with feedback and repetition of the right facts at the right time can be challenging, especially for an entire class.
+Fortunately, this is where digital tools excel.

 For kids, teenagers, and adults who need to review the multiplication tables, identify the facts they struggle with, and achieve automaticity.